aitoralmeida/flight-network/README.md

 flight-network
 ==============

-Visualization of the global flight routes.
-Data extracted from: http://www.visualizing.org/datasets/global-flights-network
+Testing the visualization of the global flight routes, using both Sigma.js and Gephi.
+Dataset: http://www.visualizing.org/datasets/global-flights-network

 An example of the visualization can be seen here: http://paginaspersonales.deusto.es/aitor.almeida/flights/global_flight_routes.html